Revocation Substance Abuse Evaluation

 We have had more than one client call us in a bit of a panic.
 The client went to the MVD but were still ineligible to reinstate their driving privileges.
 They are confused because they were assured that we would recommend they get their driver licenses back.
 After a few call to the MVD with some sensible questions we find the client still had fees to pay before they were able to get their license.

 If you did not complete any treatment or education previously you will now

 It is not uncommon for us to have clients who were arrested and convicted of a previous DUI and not complete the state required penalties.
 For whatever reason they did not complete a DUI Alcohol and Drug screening or the 16 Hours of DUI Education.
 Now they are getting mail correspondence from the MVD notifying them that they are eligible to have their driving privileges reinstated if they complete the Revocation process.
 The client completes the Revocation process and heads down to the MVD to get a brand-new license and is denied.
 Upset clients call us to vent their frustration.
 However, a quick call to the MVD typically uncovers why the application was rejected.
 In most cases the client failed to completed an Alcohol and Drug Screening or the 16 Hours of DUI Education.

-- Contact MVD to ensure you are eligible for a Revocation
+- Contact MVD to confirm you are eligible to re-instate your driver license

 - Upload state issued ID into your dashboard

 - Obtain a copy of your Extended MVR and forward a copy to [email protected]

 - Click here to complete your Revocation Packet

 - Scan a copy of your Revocation Application to [email protected] or